inkognitro/oas-tszod-gen/README.md

 > :bulb:
 > It is recommended to add your output folder in the `.gitignore` file and to regenerate
-> the output in your CI pipeline because on every execution of `generateOas3ToTs` the output folder will be deleted
+> the output in your CI pipeline because on every execution of the `generateOas3ToTs` function,
-> and the generated output is built from scratch again.
+> the output folder will be deleted and the generated output is built from scratch again.

 ```typescript
 import { generateOas3ToTs } from 'oas-to-code';